 One of the reasons that this approach has typically be used since there is a general relationship between the percentage of 1RM and the number of repetitions that can typically be done.
 For example, 75% of 1RM typically allows 12 repetitions, 80% of 1RM 8 repetitions, 85% 5 repetitions, 90% 3 repetitions.
-This can vary significantly between people and is impacted by training; endurance athletes, for example, can often do more repetitions with any given percentage than strength/power athletes (4).
+This can vary significantly between people and is impacted by training.
+For example, endurance athletes, for example, can often do more repetitions with any given percentage than strength/power athletes.

-For various reasons (and some of these are gender based, discussed in detail in the women’s book) reasons I do not suggest setting the intensity of weight training by percentage of RM outside of perhaps highly trained strength/power athletes.
+For various reasons (and some of these are gender based, discussed in detail in the The Women’s Book) reasons I do not suggest setting the intensity of weight training by percentage of RM outside of perhaps highly trained strength/power athletes.
 Rather, I will talk about setting the weights in terms of an RM load.
 A 10-15RM would represent a weight that can only be lifted 15 times for example regardless of the percentage of 1RM being used.

 With this approach, a general approach to setting weights would be that a weight that can’t be lifted at least 10 times is too heavy and one that can be lifted more than 15 times is too light.
 However, since training with RM loads/to failure constantly can cause it’s own set of problems, I will actually recommend a slightly different method which a modified RPE scale that has been developed specifically for weight training (5).

-Note: I believe that Mike Tuscherer was the first to use, or at least popularize the use of RPE for weight training in his excellent Reactive Training System but will focus here on research done by Dr. Zourdos and colleagues along with Eric Helms.
+Note: I believe that Mike Tuscherer was the first to use, or at least popularize the use of RPE for weight training in his excellent Reactive Training System but will focus here on the research that has been done on the topic.

 Here RPE indicates how close to an RM load/failure a set is.
 Rather, it represents the number of repetitions in reserve (RIR), the number of additional repetitions that could be done with a given load.
 The modified RPE lifting scale appears below.
 Another way of looking at the above RPE scale has to do with how quickly the weight is moving.
 At a true RPE of 10, typically the weight will be moving very slowly and the lifter will be very close to failing with it.
 At an RPE of 9, the weight will be moving slowly but will continue moving.
-Below an RPE of 8, the weight tends to move at whatever the goal speed of lifting is (see below).
+For many, movement speed will at least start to slow around an RPE of 8 and almost anything below that will be at the same speed.

 I haven’t included RPE below a 7 as they are mostly for warm-ups and don’t have much impact on overall progress in strength or muscle size.
 As with aerobic exercise and HIIT, using RPE in this fashion takes some practice.
 One way to get a better idea of it is to actually take an exercise to failure.
 Because without knowing where failure actually is, it’s more or less impossible to know how far away from it people are.
 A good strategy for this is to take the final set of a given exercise to momentary muscular failure to get a better idea of what a 10 truly is.